JIC-CSB/jobarchitect/docs/source/design.rst

           future whilst remaining backwards compatible.
 Although this makes the tool a bit more difficult to run, we are not expecting to run this directly, it will be run programatically.

+Removing CWL backend also means that we do not yet need to implement the second layer of abstraction (``agent.py``).